-The Contracts Manager/Foreman shall ensure, before using a mobile tower, that it can be safely used on site by taking into account ground/floor conditions, height restrictions, and the type of work.
+• The Contracts Manager/Foreman shall ensure, before using a mobile tower, that it can be safely used on site by taking into account ground/floor conditions, height restrictions, and the type of work.

-- The Contracts Manager/Foreman shall ensure that the manufacturers' instructions, provided by the hirer, for the erection, use, and dismantling of the tower are followed. - Operatives shall ensure that the tower is vertical and its rests on firm level ground before use. - Shall ensure that the wheels are locked, stabilisers are fitted and secure, and that the height, of the tower to platform level, to the least base size ration does not exceed - 3:1 for external towers, or - 2.5:1 for internal towers, unless it is tied to the structure it is serving
+- The Contracts Manager/Foreman shall ensure that the manufacturers instructions, provided by the hirer, for the erection, use, and dismantling of the tower are followed. - Operatives shall ensure that the tower is vertical and its rests on firm level ground before use. - Shall ensure that the wheels are locked, stabilisers are fitted and secure, and that the height, of the tower to platform level, to the least base size ration does not exceed unless it is tied to the structure it is serving